Icinga/icingaweb2-module-pdfexport/doc/02-Installation.md

 2. Log in with a privileged user in Icinga Web 2 and enable the module in `Configuration -> Modules -> pdfexport`.
 Or use the `icingacli` and run `icingacli module enable pdfexport`.

+3. You might need to set the absolute path to the Google Chrome / Chromium binary, depending on your system.
+This can be done in `Configuration -> Modules -> pdfexport -> Binary`

 This concludes the installation.
 PDF exports now use Google Chrome/Chromium for rendering.